Barkha/apache-pinot-workshops/README.md

 - Working with Minion for Running Jobs
 - Working with Indexes
 - Connecting to Front End with Streamlit
-- Running the Pizza Shop Demo
-- Getting Started with StarTree ThirdEye

 ## Requests